Bnoboa/Getting-and-Cleaning-Data/README.md

     (7) Creates a tidy dataset that consists of the mean values for each variable for each subject and activity combination.

 The end result is shown in the file tidy_data.txt.
+CodeBook.md contains information about the data variables and the functions the script performs to generate tidy_data.txt